futpix/caravans-in-australia/content/review/1181-Supreme-Caravans-Classic-Tourer-2260.md

   ogtitle: "Should I buy Classic Tourer 2260 by Supreme Caravans?"
   ogdescription: "The Supreme Caravans Classic Tourer 2260 is classed as Semi Off Road, and sleeps 4-5 people.
 It is Australian made and comes in at 23 ft.
 It generally has Separate shower & toilet."
 categories: ["Supreme Caravans"]
-tags: ["Sleeps 4-5", "23 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "23 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.86"
 totalHeight: ""